WQOW

-WQOW (channel 18) is a television station in Eau Claire, Wisconsin, United States, serving the Chippewa Valley as an affiliate of ABC.
-Owned by Allen Media Broadcasting, the station has studios on Friedeck Road in Eau Claire, and its transmitter is located in Altoona, Wisconsin.
+WQOW (channel 18) is a television station licensed to Eau Claire, Wisconsin, in the United States.
+It serves the Chippewa Valley as an affiliate of the ABC network and is owned by Allen Media Group.
+The station's studios are located on Friedeck Road in Eau Claire, while its transmitter is located at the WEAU facilities in nearby Altoona, Wisconsin.

-Although identifying as a separate station in its own right, WQOW is considered a semi-satellite of WXOW (channel 19) in La Crosse.
-As such, it simulcasts all network and syndicated programming as provided through its parent but airs separate commercial inserts, legal identifications, local newscasts and Sunday morning religious programs, and has its own website.
-WQOW serves the northern half of the La Crosse–Eau Claire market while WXOW serves the southern portion.
-The two stations are counted as a single unit for ratings purposes.
-Although WQOW maintains its own facilities, master control and some internal operations are based at the WXOW studios on County Highway 25 in La Crescent, Minnesota.
-DirecTV and Dish Network offer both WXOW and WQOW as of September 2010.
+Although identifying as a separate station in its own right, WQOW is considered a semi-satellite of WXOW.
+It carries most of WXOW's syndicated programming but airs its own commercials, identifications, local newscasts, severe weather cut-ins, and Sunday religious programs.
+The station also maintains an independent web and social media presence.
+WQOW serves the northern portion of the La Crosse and Eau Claire media market, while WXOW covers the southern area.
+Although WQOW maintains its own facilities, some functions such as master control and other technical operations are handled by WXOW's studio near La Crescent, Minnesota.
+The two stations are reported as one for ratings purposes.
+As of October 2025, DirecTV, Dish Network, and most vMVPD providers carry both WXOW and WQOW.

 History

-WQOW signed-on for the first time on September 22, 1980; the station was originally owned by Liberty Television, which had acquired WXOW two years earlier.
-For its first decade on-the-air, WXOW had been hampered by an inadequate signal in the northern half of the combined market, and cable viewers watched ABC from the Minneapolis–Saint Paul market (by sign-on, this was KSTP-TV).
+WQOW signed on for the first time on September 22, 1980; the station was originally owned by Liberty Television, which had acquired WXOW two years earlier.
+For its first decade on the air, WXOW had been hampered by an inadequate signal in the northern half of the combined market, and cable viewers watched ABC from the Minneapolis–Saint Paul market (by sign-on, this was KSTP-TV).
 Unlike the area's other stations, WXOW's transmitter is located alongside its studios in La Crescent, Minnesota.
 As a result, viewers in Eau Claire and the Chippewa Valley could only watch the station on cable.

 Its original studios were on Business US 53 (Hastings Way) east of the London Square Mall and then-current interchange with WIS 93 on the southeast side of Eau Claire.
 Originally, WQOW was a straight simulcast of WXOW, except for identifications and commercials.
 However, since 1982, it has evolved into a more localized station.
 In 1985, WQOW was acquired by Tak Communications, which would file for Chapter 11 bankruptcy six years later.
 A group of creditors seized Tak's assets in 1994, and the company's Wisconsin stations were purchased by Shockley Communications in 1995 as part of Tak's liquidation.

 Since the new US 53 Bypass was set to be constructed on the site of WQOW's building, the station moved in January 2001, six months before it was acquired by Quincy Media (then known as Quincy Newspapers).
 The old building's site is located approximately in the northbound lane of the bypass near the WIS 93 northbound bridge.
 The new building is on WIS 93 immediately south of I-94 on the south side of Eau Claire.